Machine Instructions are commands or programs written in machine code of a machine (computer) that it can recognize and execute.

 According to different ways of specifying an operand by 8086 microprocessor, different addressing modes are used by 8086.

-Addressing modes used by 8086 microprocessor are discussed below:
+Addressing modes used by the 8086 microprocessor are discussed below:

 MOV AX, [BX](move the contents of memory location s addressed by the register BX to the register AX)